top of page

 • Led the Microbial Discovery project in the Monsanto-Novozymes BioAg Alliance.
 Coordinated the activities of twelve project team members and directly managed four research associates.

-• Developed novel microbial isolation strategies to obtain new and diverse microorganisms with potential to enhance plant growth.
-Ensured thousands of microorganisms were risk assessed, characterized, and prioritized for on time delivery to more than 500,000 corn and soy field trials ran every year of the Alliance.
+• Ensured thousands of microorganisms were risk assessed, characterized, and prioritized for on time delivery to more than 500,000 corn and soy field trials ran every year of the Alliance. â€‹â€‹

 Post-Doc, Oak Ridge National Laboratory